olafhartong/DefenderHarvester/README.md

 ```

 ```
-Usage of ./defenderharvester:
+Usage of C:\Users\fabia\git\DefenderHarvester\defenderharvester.exe:
-  -connectedapps
+  -accesstoken string
+        bring your own access token -alertservicesettings
+        enable querying the M365 XDR Alert Service Settings -connectedapps
         enable querying the Connected App Statistics -customdetections
-    	enable querying the Custom Detection state -executedqueries
+        enable querying the Custom Detection state -dataexportsettings
+        enable querying the M365 XDR Data Export Settings -debug
+        Provide debugging output
+  -executedqueries
         enable querying the Executed Queries -featuresettings
         enable querying the Advanced Feature Settings -files
         enable writing to files
+  -location string
+        set the Azure region to query, default is wdatpprd-weu.
+Get yours via the dev tools in your browser, see the blog in the README. (default "wdatpprd-weu")
   -lookback int
         set the number of hours to query from the applicable sources (default 1) -machineactions
         enable querying the MachineActions / LiveResponse actions -machinegroups
         enable querying the Machine Groups
   -machineid string
         set the MachineId to query the timeline for -schema
-    	enable writing the MDE schema reference to a file - will never write to Sentinel -sentinel
+        write the MDE schema reference to a file - will never write to Sentinel -sentinel
         enable sending to Sentinel
   -splunk
         enable sending to Splunk
   -timeline
         gather the Timeline for a MachineId (requires -machineid and -lookback)
 ```

 ## Get the MDE Schema reference in JSON